galamo/Haifa-20-mysql/readme.md

 ### ex 1
 - Write a query that return every order and status:  order id, status id (from orders) , id from  order_details_status and status string from order_details_status

+### ex 2
+- What is the name of the best supplier ( suppliers + products)
+- What are the names of customers + employees for each order id ( orders, customers, employees ADV: shippers)